TikTok Is Banning Influencers From Promoting Cryptocurrencies

 The Policy Change

 While the policy change does have some exemptions, the newly prohibited bucket of content is “Financial Services and Products”.
-This category includes, but certainly isn’t limited to, topics including crypto, loans and credit cards, trading platforms, forex trading, commemorative coins, investment services, and more.
+This category includes, but certainly isn’t limited to, topics including crypto, loans and credit cards, Betfair Trading platforms, forex Betfair Trading, commemorative coins, investment services, and more.

 However, TikTok’s advertising policy remains the same, which currently allows financial services companies to advertise to people over the age of 18.
 Despite this, ads for cryptos and digital assets specifically are already prohibited on the platform.